Lake Woodruff National Wildlife Refuge

 The Lake Woodruff National Wildlife Refuge is part of the United States National Wildlife Refuge System, located in north central Florida, twenty-five miles west of Daytona Beach, off U.S. Highway 17 in DeLeon Springs.

 Description

 The refuge was opened in 1964 in order for both migrating and wintering birds to have habitats.
 In 1982, the Northern Prairie Wildlife Research Center reported that the refuge included 18,400 acres of water.
 The refuge currently has over 30,000 acres of water, which includes marshes and swamps.
 Activities for visitors include boating, hiking, and wildlife viewing.
 Bodies of water are managed so that only desired plants grow.
 Law enforcement officials are present in order to protect the animals and plants.
 Touring by boat is the only way to explore a large part of the refuge.

-The Lake Woodruff Wilderness Area is part of the refuge, and consists of 1066 acre or 4.9% of the Refuge's total area.
+The Lake Woodruff Wilderness consists of 1066 acre or 4.9% of the Refuge's total area.
 Alligators, bald eagles, and limpkins are among the wildlife that can be found in the area.
 Deer hunting is allowed, but the hunting is managed.